the-guitarman/club_homepage/README.md

 #### Logo

-To show a small logo in the top navbar you need to create the image `assets/static/images/logo\_navbar\_20x20.png`.
+To show a small logo instead of the short club name in the top navbar you need to create the image `assets/static/images/logo\_navbar\_20x20.png`.
 This image will be used as homepage link.

-To show a logo at the homepage you need to create the image `assets/static/images/logo.png`.
+To show a logo in the middle of the homepage you need to create the image `assets/static/images/logo.png`.
 A good size may be 160x160 pixel.

 #### Background